Kickedmixus/OpenDither/README.md

 ## Current Controls

-- Sliders: threshold, contrast, brightness, noise, and preview scale.
+- Sliders: threshold, contrast, brightness, noise, and pixel scale.
+- Color channels and setting allow for diffrent gradient types and channels to be set as the dithered pixels
 - Formula buttons: threshold, ordered Bayer, Floyd-Steinberg, Atkinson, and Jarvis-Judice-Ninke.
 - `R`: reset settings.
 - `S`: save the current dithered preview to `opendither-output.ppm`.